 Is this industry-leading, though?
 It definitely used to be, though in the meantime there have been some other great categories introduced:

-- When it comes to dining, the Citi Prestige Card offers 5x points and the American Express® Gold Card offers 4x points, though arguably neither of those cards is as well-rounded
+- When it comes to dining, the Citi Prestige Card offers 5x points and the American Express® Gold Card offers 4x points at restaurants, though arguably neither of those cards is as well-rounded

 - When it comes to travel, the Citi Prestige Card offers 5x points on airfare, though that’s limited to airfare (and not travel on the whole), and the card also won’t offer nearly as good travel protection as of September